bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 * **Scorestats**

 ## Summary stats

+The *summaryStats.csv* document gathers all raw outputs of the simulation.
+Their meanings are listed below:

 * *agentHoursOnCrowdedTransit*: total time spent by agents in a crowded transit vehicle (with people standing) \[hours]
 * *fuelConsumedInMJ_Diesel*: